link1905/system-design-101/content/docs/system-administration/system-deployment/containerization.md

 ### Mount Namespace

-Mounting is the OS process of attaching a directory (known as a **mount point**) to a storage device in the file system, making the data on that device accessible via that directory path.
+Mounting is the process of attaching a directory (known as a **mount point**) to a storage device in the file system, making the data on that device accessible via that directory path.

 For example: